 Karloff begins his opening soliloquy…

 “Rose French. in the blur of memory…the face grows dim…but do you remember the name….20 years ago…Rose French, the remarkable Rose French.
 As a servant girl, or as a princess.
-She was a quicksilver star in a celluloid heaven.
-If a woman could sell her soul to achieve such fame, what wouldn’t she do to get it back.
-Poor Rose, that was all she wanted, to re live the past.
-And those who loved her, Frank Clyde for instance could do nothing to stop her, but the come back trail could lead to strange and sinister places.
+She was a quicksilver star in celluloid heaven.
+If a woman could sell her soul to achieve such fame, what wouldn’t she do to get it back?
+Poor Rose, that was all she wanted, to relive the past.
+And those who loved her, Frank Clyde for instance could do nothing to stop her, but the comeback trail could lead to strange and sinister places.
 To a lonely garden.
 And to a night of terror!

-It could even lead to the face of a painted doll…but the come back trail is a journey without maps…as sure as my name is Boris Karloff…Poor Rose French and her last desperate summer….That’s the name of our story ROSE’S LAST SUMMER.
-Our principle players are Ms Mary Astor, Mr Lin McCarthy and Miss Helen Quintal …
+It could even lead to the face of a painted doll…but the comeback trail is a journey without maps…as sure as my name is Boris Karloff…Poor Rose French and her last desperate summer…That’s the name of our story ROSE’S LAST SUMMER.
+Our principal players are Ms. Mary Astor, Mr. Lin McCarthy, and Miss Helen Quintal …

 Lin McCarthy as Frank Clyde, Jack Livesey as Haley Dalloway, Hardie Albright as Willet Goodfield, Dorothy Green as Ethel Goodfield

 In the beginning scenes of Roses Last Summer we see a weary yet unrestrained drunk, an uninhibited woman who looks like she’s got a mad on at the world, stumbling outside a night crawlers bar.
 She’s having an argument with the bar owner who apparently has thrown her out of his establishment.
 After spouting a few barbs at the place, she takes off her shoe and throws it through the glass window with neon letters that spell BAR.